 A lot of people believe that life insurance companies won’t find out about health or other issues if you just don’t admit to the issue on the insurance application or during a life insurance exam.

-Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do a pharmacy records search, they’ll search the MIB (www.mib.com), they’ll get your driving history, and sometimes they’ll order medical records directly from your doctor.
+Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do a pharmacy records search, they’ll search the MIB (www.mib.com), they’ll get your driving history, they can use Lexis Nexis to search vast amounts of electronic data on everyone.

-The pharmacy records search can go back as far as five years.
-If, for example, you indicate on an insurance application that you were never diagnosed with diabetes or elevated blood sugar, but the insurance company sees on pharmacy records search that you got a prescription for Metformin in the past, this will be an issue and will have to be explained.
+The pharmacy records database search can go back as far as five years.
+If you indicate on an insurance application that you were never diagnosed with diabetes or elevated blood sugar, but the insurance company sees on pharmacy records search that you got a prescription for Metformin in the past, this will be an issue and will have to be explained.

 The MIB is an insurance industry database used by most life insurance companies so the underwriters can see your past life insurance application history.
 The MIB will show any medical or other issues that may have shown up on any life insurance applications you submitted over the past seven years.
 After seven years has passed since you last applied for life insurance, there will be no information about you on the MIB.

-Some common things I’ve seen show up on the MIB are recent tobacco use or substance abuse that was not admitted to on new application.
-I’ve seen the MIB turn up almost every issue.
-This can result in higher life insurance rates by people who think they can just apply to another company and the new company won’t find out.
+Some common things that show up on the MIB are recent tobacco use or substance abuse that was not admitted to on new application.
+We’ve seen the MIB turn up almost every issue you could possibly think of which will often result in higher life insurance rates by people who think they can just apply to another company and the new company won’t find out.

 In addition to the pharmacy records and MIB search, the insurance companies with the absolute best rates will order medical records on anyone over about age 50 or that has had any health issues like diabetes, heart disease, cancer, stroke, depression or anxiety history, sleep apnea, asthma, substance abuse, etc. Insurance underwriters look very closely at medical records, and I’m often amazed at what they find in some doctors notes that I’ve seen.
 Sometimes doctors’ handwriting is almost impossible to read.